How Much Does It Cost to Demolish a House in 2025?

 Machinery

 The type of demolition project impacts the machinery required for the job and the corresponding costs, which average $100 to $250 per hour.
 Demolition machinery, such as excavators, hydraulic shears, and bulldozers, efficiently tear down structures and are generally more expensive.
-Skid steer loaders and other deconstruction machinery or equipment don’t need as much power and typically cost less.
+Skid steer loaders and other deconstruction machinery or equipment don’t need as much power and cost less.

 Most contractors factor these costs into their estimates.
 They arrange machinery and operators from their own fleet or a heavy-duty machinery rental company.